cognitivetech/ollama-ebook-summary/README.md

 - to use 4 chuncks, per query, vs 2 which is default.
 - to generate up to 512 tokens per query, vs 256 which is default

-Some sections aren't easy to formulate a question for, and i decided to also chunk the chapter manually and have summaries prepared based on the specific context I'm targeting.

 #### Objective
 Our results will show the difference between asking questions to a database, vs to specific sections of text.
 Each has its strengths, and different models will likely show strengths in one vs the other.